peterbrittain/asciimatics/doc/source/io.rst

 systems you can also use the attributes (see later) to double the number of foreground colours.

 If you have a display capable of handling more than these (e.g. 256 colour xterm) you can use the indexes of the colours for that display directly instead.
-For a full list of the colour indeces, look `here <https://askubuntu.com/a/821163/1014276>`__.
+For a full list of the colour indices, look `here <https://askubuntu.com/a/821163/1014276>`__.

 When creating effects that use these extra colours, it is recommended that you also support a